 To define a variable that will be available for use immediately anywhere in the skool file or ref files, consider using the @expand directive.

-See String parameters for details on alternative ways to supply the name=value parameter string.
+See String parameters for details on alternative ways to supply the entire name=value parameter string, or the part after the equals sign when defining a dictionary variable.